genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 Total Results:  3
 ```

-### Searching for a Datetime or Date
+### Searching for a date or datetime

-When setting a DATE or DATETIME, the format must be specified as follows:
+When setting a DATE, the format must be specified as follows:

-- DATETIME_FORMAT = "yyyy-MM-dd HH:mm:ss.SSS Z"
-- DATE_FORMAT = "yyyy-MM-dd"
+- DATE_FORMAT = "yyyyMMdd"

-Accepted Datetime formats:
+When setting a DATETIME, the format must be specified as follows:

-- DateTime with milliseconds precision: yyyyMMdd-HH:mm:ss.SSS
+- DateTime with milliseconds precision: DATETIME_FORMAT = "yyyyMMdd-HH:mm:ss.SSS"
-- DateTime with seconds precision: yyyyMMdd-HH:mm:ss
+- DateTime with seconds precision: DATETIME_FORMAT = "yyyyMMdd-HH:mm:ss"
-- DateTime with minutes precision: yyyyMMdd-HH:mm
+- DateTime with minutes precision: DATETIME_FORMAT = "yyyyMMdd-HH:mm"

-Accepted Date formats:
-- yyyyMMdd

 Here are some examples of searches for datetimes and dates: